-As an institution of higher education rooted in the Jesuit tradition, Santa Clara University is committed to creating and sustaining an environment that facilitates the academic, personal, and ethical development of our students.
-This commitment balances the freedom of individual choice and expression with the expectation that individual members of the community will:
+As an institution of higher education rooted in the Jesuit tradition, Santa Clara University is committed to creating and sustaining an environment that facilitates students' academic, personal, and ethical development.
+This commitment balances freedom of individual choice and expression with the expectation that individual members of the community will:

 - Be honest

 - Demonstrate respect for the law and University policies, procedures, and standards

 Engaging in any form of academic dishonesty, such as plagiarism (representing the work or ideas of others as one's own without giving proper acknowledgment), cheating (e.g., using unauthorized resources or assistance on coursework, copying the work of another person, falsifying data, sabotaging the work of others, and the unauthorized use of electronics, media, or data), or other acts generally understood to be dishonest by faculty or students in an academic context will subject the student to disciplinary action.Every student is required to sign the honor code and adhere to its conditions.

 The University is committed to academic excellence and integrity.
 It is the student's responsibility to do his/her own work and to cite sources of information, whether paraphrased or quoted.
 For assistance in identifying when something should be cited, see, for example, www.plagiarism.org or www.web-miner.com/plagiarism.
 In addition, course syllabi commonly elaborate on the specifics of academic integrity appropriate for the individual class.Final responsibility for assigning grades remains with the instructor of the course.
 If the student wants to withdraw from the course but the instructor's signature is required, the instructor is within his/her rights to sign or decline to sign an approval of the withdrawal.